-The case study in CAT is information-set decoding (ISD), the top attack strategy against the McEliece cryptosystem.
-CAT formalizes analyses of many ISD algorithms, covering interactions between (1) high-level search strategies from Prange, Lee-Brickell, Leon, Stern, Dumer, May-Meurer-Thomae, and Becker-Joux-May-Meurer; (2) random walks from Omura, Canteaut-Chabaud, Canteaut-Sendrier, and Bernstein-Lange-Peters; and (3) speedups in core subroutines such as linear algebra and sorting.
+As an important case study, the bulk of the current CAT release consists of full definitions of a broad spectrum of algorithms for information-set decoding (ISD), along with cost/probability predictions for each algorithm.
+ISD is the top attack strategy against the McEliece cryptosystem.
+The predictions cover interactions between (1) high-level search strategies from Prange, Lee-Brickell, Leon, Stern, Dumer, May-Meurer-Thomae, and Becker-Joux-May-Meurer; (2) random walks from Omura, Canteaut-Chabaud, Canteaut-Sendrier, and Bernstein-Lange-Peters; and (3) speedups in core subroutines such as linear algebra and sorting.
+The predictions also account for various attack overheads that were omitted from previous analyses.
+These gaps add up to roughly 10 bits, depending on parameters.
+CAT's tests easily catch much smaller errors than this.